-The use of hot air and humidity cause the body to increase in temperature and start to perspire.
-In defense the body increases its blood flow to the surface of the skin to keep it cool.
-By doing so the heart rate is elevated which can be equivalent to a mild work out.
+When using a sauna, the hot air and humidity cause the body to increase in temperature and start to perspire.
+In defense, the body increases its blood flow to the surface of the skin to keep it cool.
+By doing so the heart rate is elevated – which can be equivalent to a mild work out.

-Sweating is also the body’s natural way to remove toxins that are can be stored up in the body.
-The immediate after effects of a sauna bath are an enlightened sense of well-being as endorphin are built up in the body’s brain.
-However after an hour or so a sauna bather will feel a calmness and an ultimate sense of relaxation.
+Sweating is the body’s natural way to remove toxins that are can be stored up in the body.
+The immediate aftereffects of a sauna bath are an enlightened sense of well-being as endorphins are built up in the body’s brain.
+However, after an hour or so a sauna bather will feel a calmness, and an ultimate sense of relaxation.

 Some people like a dry sauna which means no water is added to the rocks.
-Generally it will take longer to bring the body to a sweat.
-By adding water to the rocks, the humidity is increased which cause the bodies poor to open quicker.
+Generally, it will take longer to bring the body to a sweat.
+By adding water to the rocks, the humidity is increased which cause the bodies pores to open quicker.
 This is called a wet sauna.